docker/get-involved/content/en/docs/CommunityLeaders/_index.md

 Note that the Docker Community Leader Program thrives when leaders are active and committed to the goal of bringing Docker knowledge, skills and connections to their cities.

 Program benefits will be tied to the status of the group as well as the contribution of individual Community Leaders.
 Users groups that have not had an event in 6 months will be considered inactive.
 If a year goes by without an event, the user group may be deactivated.
 Benefits like swag and recognition as a Community Leader will be reserved for active Community Leaders in good standing.
 Violation of the Community Leader Requirements or Docker Code of Conduct may result in being removed from the program.

+## Questions?

+Don't hesitate to reach out to us on Slack if you have any questions or feedback you want to share.
+If you're in the Asia-Pacific zone, please reach out to Ajeet Raina on Slack (@ajeetraina) and if you're anywhere else in the world, feel free to ping William Quiviger on Slack (@william).

+Apply to join the program today!